pfsense/docs/source/vpn/ipsec/routing-internet-traffic-through-a-site-to-site-ipsec-vpn.rst

 .. image:: /_static/vpn/ipsec/ipsec-s2s-vork-09.png

-Set the **Protocol** to **any** and in the Description field type ‘Allow everything through IPsec tunnel’.
+Set the **Protocol** to **any** and in the Description field type 'Allow everything through IPsec tunnel'.
 Click **Save** and on the next page click **Apply changes**.
 Do this on both routers.

 .. image:: /_static/vpn/ipsec/ipsec-s2s-vork-10.png

 At this point the tunnel should be up and it should be possible to ping from one side to the other and back.
-Computers in Site A haven’t got an Internet connection however.
+Computers in Site A haven't got an Internet connection however.
 This is because we still need to configure NAT for the IPsec tunnel.